17.10.2020

 Salting for the winter

-The main disputes between the housewives are over the method of preparing forest gifts for the final stage of preparation.
-Some insist that it is necessary to boil them in three waters, other housewives cook, generally bypassing the cooking process.
+The main disputes between housewives are about the method of preparing forest gifts for the final stage of cooking.
+Some insist that it is necessary to boil them in three waters, while other housewives cook without skipping the cooking process altogether.

-The main indications for boiling cockerels are the polluted area of their collection.
+The main indication for boiling cockerels is the contaminated area where they were collected.

-The main disputes between housewives are over the method of preparing forest gifts for the final stage of preparation.
+The main disputes between housewives are about the method of preparing forest gifts for the final stage of cooking

-Like any mushrooms, greenfinches accumulate in their body all types of pollution that are in the soil and air.
-It is generally not recommended to pick mushrooms near roads and factories, but there are practically no such places left in the European part of the country.
-In this regard, the question arises of how much to cook them.
+Like any mushrooms, greenfinches accumulate in their bodies all types of contaminants that are found in the soil and air.
+It is generally not recommended to collect mushrooms near roads and factories, but there are practically no such places left in the European part of the country.
+In this regard, the question arises of how long to cook them.

 Pickled beets: 5 recipes for every taste